5 Good Ways to Calm Your Dog During a Fireworks Show

 You probably associate fireworks with celebrations and beautiful light shows.
 In contrast, your dog may view the spectacle more like the national anthem's "bombs bursting in air."

-That misunderstanding has caused big problems.
+That misunderstanding can cause big problems.
 Many people have reported higher incidents of dogs escaping, injuring themselves, or behaving badly in reaction to the bright lights, loud bangs, and strange odors of fireworks.
-It's up to you to help your pet either avoid fireworks or to ease the situation.
+It's up to you to help keep your pet calm, cool, and collected while fireworks are lighting up the night sky.
 Find out how you can keep your dog relaxed and safe during fireworks shows.

 Five tips to calm dogs during fireworks shows

 Find out how to take some proactive steps to ensure your pet doesn't suffer from needless stress during fireworks shows, or even hearing the neighbors celebrate.

 Peta suggests trying to avoid encounters between your pets and fireworks in the first place.
 They say it's better to leave dogs home and, if possible, ensure that a calm human stays home with them.
 That's particularly true if you already know you have an anxious pet.